jakerobb/k8ssandra-scripts/README.md

 This script checks your values file for a specified value.
 If found, it will print the value.
 If not found, it will fall back to the chart's default values and print that.

+It also prints out the corresponding value as configured in the current Helm installation, if one exists.

+The argument is passed to `jq` as a command.
+If you know `jq`, you can use this to do lots of cool stuff. ;)

 #### wait-for-ready.sh
 This script waits for Cassandra and Stargate (if enabled) to be fully online and ready.